nvh95/jest-preview/README.md

 ### 5. (Optional) Configure public folder

 You don't need to do anything if your public folder is `public`.
-However, it's different, you can configure as following:
+However, if it's different, you can configure as following:

 <!-- To add Common public directories as msw does
  when we have a dedicated docs site. https://mswjs.io/docs/getting-started/integrate/browser#where-is-my-public-directory -->